Esther

 In general, with STDs, you need to be aware that condoms mitigate but don’t fully prevent viral transmission.
 Also, unlike with HSV/herpes, there aren’t antiviral drugs that can reduce transmission.
 So, proceeding to give an infected partner oral sex or to have genital-to-genital contact with them, even with condoms (and potentially dental dams), does pose some risk of transmission to you.

-Of course, you may test and have had their type of HPV or STD already, especially if you’ve had an active sex life beforehand.
+Of course, you may test and have had their type of HPV or STI already, especially if you’ve had an active sex life beforehand.
 In that case, you are unlikely to get reinfected with the same strain.

 But if you do get infected, what’s the outlook?